BorisPerc/mp3player/README.md

 ________________________________________
-  # Copilot GitHub AI php8.2-compatibility branch:
+  # PHP 8.2 - compatibility branch:

   📍 WHERE TO FIND THE FIXES: